-Seniors need someone on their side
+Seniors need someone to look out for their best interests

 Visiting the doctor can be an exhausting blur for some older adults.
-Many aren’t able to confidently speak for themselves or fight for what they need.

 What is a health advocate?

 A health advocate helps someone navigate the medical system.

 They accompany seniors to appointments, talk with doctors, take clear notes, research health conditions, find specialists, and help manage health insurance and medical bills.

 A health advocate doesn’t need to be a trained medical professional – in fact, the job is often done by a family caregiver.

 If you’ve been caring for an older adult, this role probably sounds familiar to you.